marcinofulus/iCSEbook1/school/source/abitur/2013/en/geraden.rst

 with the solution :math:`\lambda=-2`, :math:`\mu=3`.
-Plugging this into the equation of the lines gives the given coordinates of the point :math:`T`.
+Plugging this into the equation of the lines yields the given coordinates of the point :math:`T`.

 The solution can be determined with the help of Sage: